Middletown High School North: Athletics

 The Middletown High School North Lions compete in Division A North of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The conference operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,032 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The school was classified by the NJSIAA as Group IV South for football for 2024–2026, which included schools with 890 to 1,298 students.

 Each year, students, parents, teachers, alumni, and administrators gather for the annual Thanksgiving Day football game between Middletown North and Middletown South.
 The game is one of the most important events of the year for North students, and a pep rally is held before the game.
 At halftime, the homecoming court comes to the field to greet the fans.
-Through the 2015 season, South leads the series with a 27-11-1 record, including 14 consecutive victories in the Thanksgiving matchup.
+Middletown South holds the overall lead with a head-to-head record of 37–13–1 through the 2025 season.
+The Lions won their most recent matchup 7–6.